 Breakfast club includes a light breakfast and after school club includes a snack so that the children also have a nice social time to share a snack with others and to talk about their day in nursery school.

-We have 2 special clubs with Cooking Club on Thursdays from 3pm-4pm and Drama Club on Fridays which runs 3pm-4pm also.
+We have two special clubs with Science Club on Mondays and Thursdays from 2.30pm-3.30pm or 3.30pm-4.30pm and Creativity Club on Tuesdays and Fridays at the same times.
 Both of these are open to all children including those who do not usually access out of school clubs.
 These provide the chance for children to focus on an area of learning in more detail and to play and learn with different children.

 What our parents and children say:

 “M loves everything about cooking club.
 He wishes it was every day!”

 “He is able to learn about different foods, textures and tastes.
 It is great to include food from different cultures and world foods.”

 Overview of our Drama Club 2018-2019